concinim/wh-acd/annotator_ejection_fraction.md

 ### Sample Response

-Sample response from the allergy annotator for the text: `ejection fraction of 10 - 25 percent by echocardiogram`
+Sample response from the ejection fraction annotator for the text: `ejection fraction of 10 - 25 percent by echocardiogram`

 ```
 "EjectionFractionInd": [